 This is a key time for children’s development and Nursery is the first step to our pupils success!

-The Early Years Foundation Stage at Snaresbrook Prep School is the period from age three to the end of the Reception year.
+The Early Years Foundation Stage at Snaresbrook Prep School is the period from age three to the end of the Upper Foundation Stage.
 It is a distinct stage and important both in its own right and in preparing children for later schooling.
 There are seven key areas of learning and development in the EYFS that must shape educational programmes in early years settings.
 All areas of learning and development are important and interconnected.

 Crucial for igniting children's curiosity and enthusiasm for learning and for building their capacity to learn, form relationships and thrive.